-On Christmas, like many people all around the world, I spent some quality time with my siblings hunched around a video game.
+Like many people all around the world during lockdown, I spent some quality time with my siblings hunched around a video game.
 During a standard run through one of Super Mario 3D World’s many colourful levels, my sister asked if it was weird for Mario to be running around and attacking a bunch of cute creatures minding their own business.

 I told her that it’s just the art style, and that having a gigantic ghoul coated in the skins of myriad Italian plumbers wouldn’t really fit the tone.
 But it did get me thinking.
 Cute enemies aren’t unique to the Mario series, or even Nintendo games – this juxtaposition in design can be found throughout the video game industry, from the early days of arcade and console gaming to the current gaming landscape.